acfoltzer/learngenomics.dev/docs/03-next-generation-sequencing/04-read-mapping.md

 You can learn more about the reference genome [here](/docs/02-genomic-variation/01-baselines-for-variation.md).

 Before starting your analysis, you'll need to decide on which reference genome you will use as the baseline for your project.
-Once a reference genome is decided, the next step is to choose a mapping software (frequently referred to as a mapper or aligner) to align the reads to that reference genome.
-The mapping software generates a special data structure from a reference genome and then goes through each read pair in the FASTQ files to see if and where they fit in the reference genome.
+The next step is to choose a mapping software (frequently referred to as a mapper or aligner) to align the reads to that reference genome.
+The mapping software generates a special data structure from a reference genome and then goes through each read pair in the [FASTQ files](../04-genomic-file-formats/02-FASTQ-files.md) to see if and where they fit in the reference genome.

-At the time of writing, the most popular aligner for each type of data is [BWA](https://github.com/lh3/bwa) for DNA sequencing and [STAR](https://github.com/alexdobin/STAR) for RNA sequencing.
+At the time of writing, the most popular aligner for each type of data is [BWA](https://github.com/lh3/bwa) for DNA sequencing (TODO ACF 2025-06-04: update to minimap2?) and [STAR](https://github.com/alexdobin/STAR) for RNA sequencing.
 Each program provides many parameters that can be tweaked depending on the characteristics of the data to achieve the "best" alignment.
 Once the alignment program has